-A full-time academic load at NorthWest Arkansas Community College is 12-18 credit hours in the Fall and Spring semesters and 12-14 credit hours in the Summer semester.
-Students wishing to register for more than the allowed credit hours must have the signed approval of the chief academic officer or designee.
+A minimum of twelve (12) credit hours is considered a full-time academic load at NorthWest Arkansas Community College.
+No more than nineteen (19) hours may be taken during a fall or spring semester, and summer registration is limited to a maximum of fourteen (14) hours.
+Students wishing to register for more than the allowed credit hours are required to obtain the signed approval of the Chief Academic Officer or designee.